 On April 23rd, low tide will occur around 8:17 a.m. (-0.33 ft.).
 High tide will occur around 2:28 p.m. (+7.14 ft.).
 Check the weather forecast for the coast and plan your clothing and supplies accordingly.
 It’s a good idea to have layers that help protect you from water, wind, and cold.
 For more information about safety, clothing, tools, lodging, and dogs, see our Frequently Asked Questions page.
 For directions or questions about your beach, refer to your beach signup page or contact your beach coordinator (listed on the signup page).

 Check-in Time and Location

 Please check in before beginning any cleanup activities.
 On-site registration, orientation, and instructions will be provided upon arrival.
 All volunteers must register and sign a State Parks volunteer timesheet.
-Check-in will be at the beach, from 9:30 a.m until noon.
+Check-in will be at Cape Disappointment State Park office or the Long Beach Visitor's Bureau, from 9:00 a.m until 11 a.m.

 Benson Beach is wide, flat, and about two miles long, with adjacent camping area and hiking trails that lead to parking lots, lighthouses, and an interpretive center.
 No driving on the beach.